 TGah Editor: Change the first paragraph of this subclause as follows (#5418).

 An S1G STA that supports TXOP sharing should initiate a relay-shared TXOP by sending an S1G RTS frame as the first frame in the exchange under EDCA.
-The S1G STA may set the Order field of the RTS frame to 0 to indicate that it expects an NDP CTS whose Duration field is set as described in 9.3.2.6 (CTS and DMG procedure).
-Otherwise, it may set the Order field to 1 to indicate that it expects an NDP CTS whose Duration field is set as described in this subclause.
+The S1G STA may set the Order field of the RTS frame to 0 to indicate that the duration of the initiated TXOP is limited as described in 9.22.2.8 (TXOP limits) and that it expects an NDP CTS whose Duration field is set as described in 9.3.2.6 (CTS and DMG procedure).
+Otherwise, it may set the Order field to 1 to indicate that the duration of the initiated TXOP can be extended (i.e., it is not necessarily limited as described in 9.22.2.8 (TXOP limits)) and that it expects an NDP CTS whose Duration field is set as described in this subclause.